eisenhans/super-duo/README.md

 # super-duo
 Contains two projects which are part of Udacity's Android Nanodegree program.

-Alexandria:

-FootballScores:

-1) apiKey:
+Notes:

+Alexandria: I use Glide for image loading.
+This makes it easy to handle the situation when there is no internet connection.
+Glide also solves two other problems: images are cached (instead of reloaded each time), and there are no more exceptions when the screen is rotated during loading.

-I applied what I learned in the Android course and did not commit my private apiKey to my public github repository.
+FootballScores apiKey: I applied what I learned in the Android course and did not commit my private apiKey to my public github repository.
 In order to build the project, you need to define a property

 FootballDataApiKey=`<your api key>`